 Fun mini-adventures that you can do right in your own backyard — literally.
 I’ve always been an advocate that anything can be an adventure if you have eyes of wonder.
 Once I was told that if you want to meet god, you need go no further than a flower.
 So, for me, I have often sought adventures close to home.
 And, now I am lucky to have my own garden.

-All our kid-friendly Backyard Adventures have been moved to Dreamaplay.
+UPDATE: All our kid-friendly Backyard Adventures have been moved to Dreamaplay and updated with new content.
 These are inspirational exercises to help kids (and adults) find their passions, dreams and life goals.

 Rachel Hugens, world traveler by bicycle, shares the biggest lesson she learned after 25 years on and off the road.
 Avid traveler or armchair traveler, this will change your life, too!